Kadhal Kisu Kisu: Soundtrack

-Release
+Reception

-The Hindu gave the film a below-average review, noting "it is not that the director does not have a message for the viewer.
+Malathi Rangarajan of The Hindu gave the film a below-average review, noting "it is not that the director does not have a message for the viewer.
 He does, but the faulty approach to the theme takes the film far away from the mark."
-Thiraipadam wrote "The one-line story is definitely difficult to translate to a two and a half hour movie.
-With the only things happening being a series of incidents where Bala and Sharmi are inadvertently caught together, P. Vasu's only option was to provide interesting characters and create an interesting scenario for the results of the suspicions on the couple.
-He unfortunately fails on both fronts".
-Chennai Online wrote "The knot had the potential, but with the director depending on a whole series of co-incidences to carry forward his story, there's not much surprise or exciting viewing for the audience".
+Malini Mannath of Chennai Online wrote, "The knot had the potential, but with the director depending on a whole series of co-incidences to carry forward his story, there's not much surprise or exciting viewing for the audience".
+BizHat.com wrote, "Director P Vasu returns after a long gap and has given a neat and clean film.
+The screenplay is well narrated.
+Although he has taken a romantic subject this time, there is no romance in the film.
+He has given a different convincing approach to love".